LunarVim/lunarvim.org/docs/01-installing.md

 While using LunarVim within WSL2, there are a few things one should be aware off:
 1. Do not use LunarVm within the Windows directory(`/mnt/c`).
 This may cause the opening of the file to be much slower.
 2. Some WSL2 users have experienced that sourcing the clipboard may be slow.
-A workaround for that is:
+A workaround for that is calling a clipboard manager from the Windows side.
+Neovim tries using [win32yank.exe](https://github.com/equalsraf/win32yank) if it's available. so install it and set the value of `clipboard` explicitly:
 ```lua
 if vim.fn.has "wsl" == 1 then
   vim.g.clipboard = {